EGI-Federation/glue-validator/README.md

   - Updating version and changelog in
     - [CHANGELOG](CHANGELOG)
     - [glue-validator.spec](glue-validator.spec)
-- Once the PR has been merged tag and release a new version in GitHub
+- Merge the PR, then tag and release a new version
-  - Packages will be built using GitHub Actions and attached to the release page
+  - GitHub Actions build and attach packages to the release page

 ## History

-This work started under the EGEE project, and was hosted and maintained for a long time by CERN.
+This work started under the EGEE project, and CERN hosted and maintained it for a long time.
 This is now hosted here on GitHub, maintained by the BDII community with support of members of the EGI Federation.